javierhonduco/blog/_posts/2017-3-4-linux-OOM-killer.md

 In case no other OOM task is being run, `out_of_memory` is called, and it does a bunch of stuff.
 It checks some conditions, such as if the OOM killer is disabled, and if some memory has been recently freed.
 In the case that the current process has a pending `SIGKILL` or it's on its way to exit, this process is killed.
 After some more checks related to NUMA, it calls `select_bad_process`, and kills the process that it selects.
 If no process is selected, an OOM panic is called.

 `select_bad_process` [iterates over all processes](https://github.com/torvalds/linux/blob/master/mm/oom_kill.c#L354-L356) and for each of them, calls `oom_evaluate_task`.
-The most interesting cases imo, are:
+The most interesting cases IMO, are:
-- In case the task is marked as 'unkillable', it is skipped.
+- In case the task is marked as 'unkillable'[1], it is skipped.
 - If the task is grabbing lots of memory and has been marked to be killed first, it is selected.

 After a couple of other test conditions, the heuristics are computed in the `oom_badness` function.
 The process that will be killed would be the one with the biggest score.
 In case that this process' score is lower than the maximum one, it is skipped.

-Finally, we arrive to the heuristics!
+Finally, we arrive at the heuristics!
 A score of 0 is given in the following conditions:

-- again, if the task is unkillable.
+- again, if the task is unkillable[1].
 - if the memory management struct field of the process or any of its threads is nonexistent
-- if the process is in the middle of a `vfork`
+- if the process is in the middle of a [`vfork`](http://man7.org/linux/man-pages/man2/vfork.2.html)

 Then, the base points are computed with this [formula](https://github.com/torvalds/linux/blob/master/mm/oom_kill.c#L202-L203), which renders a score that is proportional to the RAM and swap usage, among other things.